-173. What color management sensors or measuring tools are on-board?
+186. What color management sensors or measuring tools are on-board?

-ColorSpan has color management tools built into its UV printers, but otherwise this feature is not yet available on other brands.
+ColorSpan has color management tools built into its UV printers, but otherwise this feature is not yet available on other brands of UV-curing wide-format inkjet printers.

 ADVERTISING CLAIMS: